-The low degree of economic growth, the decrease of the aggregate demand and options for attractive investments have led to shrinkage of funding by banks and stricker requirements for the businesses.
-Informal loans are another growing phenomenon which is being confirmed by the survey.
-Such loans bear very high interest rates and are creating a chain of debts and difficulties in making businesses formal.
-The results of the Survey on Informality indicate that loans have become very difficult for businesses to attain.
-This is shown in 49% of answers and, as a result, an incentive for formalization cannot be taken into consideration.
-(Chart 6)
+The low degree of economic growth, the decrease of the aggregate demand and options for attractive investments have led to shrinkage of funding by banks and stricter requirements for the businesses.
+Informal loans are another growing phenomenon that is being confirmed by the survey.
+Such loans bear very high-interest rates and create a chain of debts and difficulties in formalising businesses.
+The results of the Survey on Informality indicate that loans have become very difficult for companies to attain.
+This is shown in 49% of answers, and, as a result, an incentive for formalisation cannot be taken into consideration (Figure 6).